joshgerdes/jekyll-uno/_posts/2022-07-19-azure-virtual-machine-and-mac-address-software-licensing.md

 This causes issues when the software is licensed to a specific MAC address; you could reissue the license to the new MAC address OR create a Secondary Interface in Microsoft Azure and update the MAC address on the secondary network interface.

-You can easily [create a new Network Interface](https://docs.microsoft.com/en-us/azure/virtual-network/network-overview?WT.mc_id=AZ-MVP-5004796#network-interfaces "Network interfaces") from the Azure Portal and then attach it to the Virtual Machine (_the virtual machine needs to be off to allow the NIC to be attached)_.
+You can easily [create a new Network Interface](https://docs.microsoft.com/en-us/azure/virtual-network/network-overview?WT.mc_id=AZ-MVP-5004796#network-interfaces "Network interfaces"){:target="_blank"} from the Azure Portal and then attach it to the Virtual Machine (_the virtual machine needs to be off to allow the NIC to be attached)_.

 ##### Change Network Adapter MAC using PowerShell

-Once the NIC is created and attached, run the following PowerShell command in the Azure Virtual Virtual machine _(assuming this is a Windows OS, but the same process should work for_ [_Linux_](https://www.linuxshelltips.com/change-mac-address-linux/ "How to Change Network MAC Address in Linux")_)_:
+Once the NIC is created and attached, run the following PowerShell command in the Azure Virtual Virtual machine _(assuming this is a Windows OS, but the same process should work for_ [_Linux_](https://www.linuxshelltips.com/change-mac-address-linux/ "How to Change Network MAC Address in Linux"){:target="_blank"}_)_:

     Get-NetAdapter